jamesdgalbraith/Pipeline_A/README.md

 Requirements: MAFFT, NCBI BLAST, R with tidyverse, plyranges, BSgenome and optranges packages installed

 All input files should be FASTA files.
 Raw repeats can be from any *ab initio* software package.
+Input genomes should be in `seq/` folder.

 Usage:

-0\) *Ab initio* TE annotation using RepeatModeller.
+0\) *Ab initio* TE annotation using RepeatModeler.
 Run HT_stage_0.sh

 ```bash
 GENOME=<source_genome> THREADS=<number of threads to use> bash HT_stage_0.sh